Orforglipron (Foundayo, LY3502970)

 What is Orforglipron?

-Orforglipron is an investigational small-molecule GLP-1 receptor agonist designed for once-daily oral administration.
+Orforglipron is a small-molecule GLP-1 receptor agonist designed for once-daily oral administration.
 Despite its non-peptide chemistry, it activates the same GLP-1 receptor as semaglutide and tirzepatide, producing the canonical effects of slowed gastric emptying, glucose-dependent insulin secretion, and central appetite suppression.

 Discovery and development

-The Phase 3 program (ACHIEVE in T2D, ATTAIN in obesity) is among the most consequential ongoing readouts in metabolic medicine, with the potential to make once-daily oral GLP-1 therapy a mainstream option.
+The Phase 3 program (ACHIEVE in T2D, ATTAIN in obesity) supported FDA approval for weight management on April 1, 2026, making once-daily oral GLP-1 therapy a mainstream option for the first time.

 Mechanism of action